 When you enroll in Part D, there are plan fees in addition to your original Medicare costs.
 These fees include a yearly drug deductible, monthly drug plan premium, drug copayments, and coinsurance.

 Medicare beneficiaries who have trouble meeting prescription drug costs may benefit from the Extra Help program.
 Extra Help is a Medicare Part D program that assists in paying premiums, deductibles, and coinsurance costs associated with your prescription drug plan.

-To qualify for Medicare Extra Help, your resources must not exceed a total of $14,610 as an individual or $29,160 as a married couple that lives together.
+To qualify for Medicare Extra Help, your resources must not exceed a set total amount.
 Your resources include cash on hand or in the bank, savings, and investments.
 If you qualify for Extra Help, you can apply through your prescription drug plan with supporting documents, such as an official Medicare notice.